Leonti/CSSInliner/README.md

 Css will be merged with provided html:
 	String inlinedHtml = CSSInliner.inlineCss(html, css);

-If used for email, 'id' and 'class' attributes can be removed:
+If used for email, 'class' attributes can be removed:
 	String inlinedHtml = CSSInliner.inlineCss(html, css, true);